 That’s what this article will get into.
 We’ve compiled 25 clever coming soon page examples to help increase your number of pre-launch conversions, and get better insights about what your customers want.

-And the beauty of the tactics outlined in this article is that once you have a well optimized coming soon page up and running, they take little to no time to implement.
+And the beauty of the tactics outlined in this article is that once you have a well-optimized coming soon page up and running, they take little to no time to implement.
 Just make sure you opt for fast ecommerce site hosting so these pages load up fast!